icpenguins/projects/src/alexa/smarthome/README.md

         * https://github.com/alexa/alexa-smarthome/tree/master/sample_messages/PowerController
 5. "Bedroom Outlet" now turns on and off via voice command
     * However the Alexa app on iOS shows a "Server is unresponsive." banner when the "Bedroom Outlet" is selected (see "Screenshot #1")
+    * Update Lambda to have an else case for an "Unknown request"
+        * Found that Alexa is doing a "ReportState" request and no answer is delivered with current Lambda script
+        * Found expected response for "ReportState" at ["Alexa Interface"](https://developer.amazon.com/docs/device-apis/alexa-interface.html#statereport)
+    * Added function to handle a state report request
+        * Additional work would be required to generate a state engine for the demo and is not currently done
+        * The state report will always return "OFF" at this time until a state engine is implemented
+6. After addition of code for the state report the Alexa app functions as expected

 ### NOTES
 * Under Payload Version, select v3.
 You can no longer create new skills that that target v2.